cseanburns/journal-issues/manuscript.md

 on cancer made available "online first" in 2015 was not assigned to a journal issue until 2019.
-The online first version of the paper was available in PubMED soon after it was available on the journal's website as an online first article, but the four year delay to assign the paper to an issue meant that the paper was not available in PubMed MEDLINE
+The online first version of the paper was available in PubMed soon after it was available on the journal's website as an online first article, but the four year delay to assign the paper to an issue meant that the paper was not available in PubMed MEDLINE